rouge-ruby/rouge/docs/LexerDevelopment.md

 ```
 ## How to Test

-When submitting a lexer, it is important to include files to test it.
-There are
+When developing a lexer, it is important to have ways to test it.
+Rouge provides
-three files that should be included:
+support for three types of test files:

 1. a **spec** that will run as part of Rouge's test suite;
 2. a **demo** that will be tested as part of Rouge's test suite; and;
 3. a **visual sample** of the various language constructs.

+When you submit a lexer, you must also include these test files.

+Before we look at how to run these tests, let's look at the files themselves.

 ### Specs